 The Caligula Effect 2 Soundtrack, Various, 2021

 Thankfully, all of these complications matter little once you listen to the music.
-Whoever was responsible for this kaleidoscopic creation did a fantastic job.
+The large team of artists responsible for this kaleidoscopic creation did a fantastic job.
 The songs on the The Caligula Effect 2 soundtrack hit listeners with the force of a freight train at full speed, each one a maximalist manifesto that piles truckloads of textures, hooks and rhythms on top of each other.
 There is so much going on in these songs, and the music possesses such sweep that you might well describe it as a techno-pop opera that almost constantly plays at full intensity.
 What’s impressive is how the score gets away with this assault on the senses, thanks to two things: the outstanding songwriting that smoothly connects the myriad ideas running through the music – and the composers’ knack for catchy vocal melodies that hold everything together.

 Those vocals also pack a punky energy that sharpens the contours of these songs and makes sure the compositions register as visceral rather than overblown.
 All songs come in two versions, one for each seiyuu – Mayu Mineda and Arisa Kori.
 There are few – if any – variations between the arrangements used for the two vocalists.
 Since both artists deliver sterling work, it’s really down to personal preference whether one opts for Mineda’s lighter, girlish vocals or Kori’s deeper alto delivery.
 What both artists have in common is their impressive ability to hold their own against the full-throttle arrangements.
 Mineda and Kori are capable of spectacularly twisting their voices in nervy, agitated fashion while adding subtle emotional shades at the same time.
 Take “Miss Conductor”, where the vocalists’ borderline-manic performances ride the crest of a tsunami wave of frantic, head-spinning breakbeats leading into a euphoric chorus.